NiklasJonsson/gfx/notes.md

 Actually, for sampling across seams, it would be a lot more involved to not use a cubemap.

+TODO:

+1. Go through layout transitions for cube maps and depth texture and verify they are correct.

 ## Future work

 ### ram::render::draw_frame structure